jgoodson/slurm-cluster/README.md

 ### Todo

 - CLOOOOUUUUUUUD
-    - Setup a cluster with ParallelCluster, Bath, or some other tool and integrate it with this one
+    - Setup a cluster with ParallelCluster, Batch, or some other tool and integrate it with this one
 - Automate more things - low priority
     - Promox setup
     - Router/utility box provisioning